igorgarbuz/blog/README.md

 It's possible to mage this pallet even smaller by removing the `--color-txt-highlight` color and managing links hover highlight by the `opacity` property.
 Hoverer, in practice reducing the opacity works well only for the primary text color.
 For the secondary low-contrast text `--color-txt-secondary` the best is to increase the lightness, which is the opposite to the decrease opacity.

-The `--color-bg-highlight` variable can be better named `--color-bg-secondary-hover`, but for this project it was needed needed to highlight the primary background on hover, so the named is shortened.

 Here the following methodology of color picking was used: